vanessaaleung/data-science-notes/statistics/README.md

 - The higher/lower the z-score, the **less** likely the result is happen by chance

-### Confidence Interval
-_How likely the result is robust and repeatable_

-Example: A 95% confidence interval

-If we repeat the experiment over and over again, we would expect the interval to cover the true value in the population 95% of the time.
-95% of intervals constructed contain the true mean.

 ### Significance Level
 _Probability of rejecting the null hypothesis when it is true_
 - A significance level of 0.05 indicates a 5% risk of concluding that a difference exists when there is no actual difference